 - DIFFICULTY: Low maintenance, perfect for beginners

-- WATER: Once per week based on the individual plant needs; If you see the leaves start to wilt or fall water more often.
+- WATER: Once per week based on the individual plant needs; If you see the leaves start

 Here are other varieties of pothos that many people like to grow:

 Marble Queen Pothos Care FAQs

 How big do Marble Queen pothos get?